 The Science/Math building, room S-116 is the dedicated MLT laboratory.
-It is fully equipped with modern laboratory equipment, and safety supplies including an eye wash station, biological safety cabinet, hand washing stations, fire extinguisher and a fume hood, safety shower and fire blanket in an adjoining laboratory.
+It is equipped with laboratory equipment, and safety supplies including an eye wash station, biological safety cabinet, hand washing stations, fire extinguisher and a fume hood, safety shower and fire blanket in an adjoining laboratory.
 The Laboratory Safety Handbook and MSDS information are posted in the room.

 MLT classroom instruction takes place online.
-The offices for MLT personnel are in the Science/Math building, in the North office complex and S114.
+The offices for MLT personnel are in the Science/Math building, in the North office complex and S116.